 You can also a hybrid battery in a solar system but it won’t last as long as a true deep cycle battery.

 Qualities of a Good Marine battery

-While type is one of the differentiator of marine batteries there are other features that will vary from each brand giving you a difference experience.
+While the type is one of the differentiators of marine batteries there are other features that will vary from each brand giving you a different experience.

 So it is important to be able to pick out a good quality battery.

 Maintenance and Design